-All students who receive an offer of admission must submit a tuition deposit to accept the admission offer (see Schedule of Fees).
-Tuition deposits should be paid within two weeks of the offer of admission being issued, unless otherwise instructed in writing from the Registrar's Office.
+All students who receive an offer of admission must submit a registration deposit to accept the admission offer (see Schedule of Fees).
+Registration deposits should be paid within two weeks of the offer of admission being issued, unless otherwise instructed in writing from the Registrar's Office.

-International students who have been offered admission and have paid the tuition deposit must submit a copy of their approved student visa at least 20 business days before the term start to confirm their space in the program.
+International students who have been offered admission and have paid the registration deposit must submit a copy of their approved student visa by the deadline for each term as determined by the Registrar's Office in order to confirm their space in the program.
 Spaces in programs will be reserved in confirmation date order until the programs are full.
 Programs may fill before the application or confirmation deadline for each term.

 All new students must provide for adequate time to prepare for a term start and to acquire textbooks and other materials.
 On campus students must ensure sufficient time to arrive on campus by their assigned date to attend SOAR 098 Student Orientation and Academic Readiness.
-Completion of SOAR is mandatory before a student can take degree courses.
+Completion of SOAR for degree program and MBA foundation program students is mandatory before a student can take degree courses.
+UAP students must completion SOAR before starting classes.